klang812/tap-room-redux/README.md

 ## Description

-A React web app for creating, deleting, and updating items such as kegs and beer.
+Part 2 of a 2 week project which refactors a React web app and incorporates Redux that will handle ALL local and shared state.
+The web applications functionality handles creating, deleting, and updating items such as kegs and beer.

 ## Component Diagram
 Diagram showing parent and children components and how they will be structured in relation to one another: